PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition.en.md

 🚀 <b>High-Performance Inference</b>: In actual production environments, many applications have strict performance requirements (especially response speed) for deployment strategies to ensure efficient system operation and smooth user experience.
 To this end, PaddleX provides a high-performance inference plugin, which aims to deeply optimize the performance of model inference and pre/post-processing to significantly speed up the end-to-end process.
 For detailed high-performance inference procedures, please refer to the [PaddleX High-Performance Inference Guide](../../../pipeline_deploy/high_performance_inference.en.md).

-☁️ <b>Service-Oriented Deployment</b>: Service-oriented deployment is a common form of deployment in actual production environments.
+☁️ <b>Serving Deployment</b>: Serving Deployment is a common form of deployment in actual production environments.
 By encapsulating inference functions as services, clients can access these services through network requests to obtain inference results.
-PaddleX supports multiple pipeline service-oriented deployment solutions.
-For detailed pipeline service-oriented deployment procedures, please refer to the [PaddleX Service-Oriented Deployment Guide](../../../pipeline_deploy/serving.en.md).
+PaddleX supports multiple pipeline serving deployment solutions.
+For detailed pipeline serving deployment procedures, please refer to the [PaddleX Serving Deployment Guide](../../../pipeline_deploy/serving.en.md).

-Below are the API references for basic service-oriented deployment and multi-language service invocation examples:
+Below are the API references for basic serving deployment and multi-language service invocation examples:

 <details><summary>API Reference</summary>
 <p>For the main operations provided by the service:</p>